 Unit: The value given generally to one 50-minute class (or its equivalent) meeting weekly for a term.
 This means that a class meeting Monday, Wednesday and Friday from 9-9:50 a.m. or Tuesday and Thursday from 8-9:15 a.m. will be a 3-unit course.
 Most classes fit this format.
 Classes that require laboratory or studio time in addition to lecture time will usually merit an extra unit, becoming 4-unit courses, just as those requiring less class time will merit fewer units.
 The course description section of the catalog lists the number of units each course carries.
-Faculty expect students to spend at least two hours reading, writing and engaged in scholarship and other learning activities outside of class for each hour spent in class.
+Faculty expect students to spend at least three hours reading, writing and engaged in scholarship and other learning activities outside of class for each hour spent in class.

 Unit Load: In a regular fall or spring term, full-time graduate students take a minimum of 9 units; full-time doctoral students take a minimum of 6 units.
 The precise number is determined by the program of study.
-In the Minimester, graduate students may take a maximum of 4 units.
+In Minimester, graduate students may take a maximum of 4 units.
 Students may register for a maximum of 9 units during the summer.

 Term: The academic year consists of two regular terms (sometimes called semesters), plus minimester and summer.
 The spring and fall terms each include 15 weeks of instruction, including final examinations.